OCC Conservation &

 Challenge

-This Grant is for sailors in pursuit of world-class sailing and sail exploration objectives.
-Adventure Grants are intended to more significantly contribute towards total expedition costs.
-Awards will typically fall in the £250 to £3,000 range; however, award amounts will vary based on project and budget.
+This Grant is for sailors in pursuit of adventure sailing and similar expedition activities.
+Awards will typically fall in the £250 to £5,000 range; however, award amounts will vary based on project and budget.
+Challenge Grants will not be awarded for participation in yacht racing or other organised events.

 Grants are open to all blue water sailors who can satisfy OCC requirements for membership.
 (Click here for details ).
 Grant winners will be awarded OCC membership, with dues for one year covered by the Challenge Grant.
 Those receiving financial or in-kind support from corporate sponsors are also eligible, however the level of sponsorship must be disclosed.